 Managing employees can be difficult on a normal day, much less during a pandemic.
 Here are our business counsellors’ answers to some of your most common questions about management, including layoffs, back to work, mental health and protective measures.

-If my employees are laid off, can they work while receiving EI?
+If my employees are laid off, can they work while receiving EI or CRB?

-Employees can work while on claim using the workshare program.
+Employees can also work while on claim using the workshare program.

 This is a three-way agreement with the employee, employer and Service Canada that takes about 30 days to negotiate.
 If the employer has already put this in place, Service Canada will waive the 30 days of negotiation.